bitcoin-sv/bsv-components-library/net/doc/README.md

 ```

-We can see int the outut the Configuration used: *ProtocolBSVMain* by default, so the service will connect to the BSV Man network if
+We can see int the output the Configuration used: *ProtocolBSVMain* by default, so the service will connect to the BSV Man network if
 nothing else is specified.
 We also see the *working directory*, which is a temporary folder automatically picked up by the
 service to store some internal information.
 The Service has started in *Client Mode*, so it can connect to other Peers but it
 does Not allow incoming connections.
 The number of Peers connected will always remain in the range [10 -15].

-If you want to allow incoming connections from Remote Peer, you just need to start in server mode:
+If you want to allow incoming connections from Remote Peer, you just need to set up the port number and start in server mode

 ```
+P2P p2p = P2P.builder("testing")
+	.serverPort(0) // Random Port
+	.build();
 ...
 p2p.startServer();
 ...
 ```

-In this case, the Service will accept connections in the local IP address, using the port specified in the
-Configuration (in this specific example, the port number for BSV [main Net] is 8333)

 #### Basic Event streaming